 \subsection{Experiment Settings and Evaluation Metrics}

-\textbf{Dataset Partitioning.} To model the cold-start scenario, we partition each dataset into four subsets: 20\% labeled training nodes, 60\% unlabeled training nodes, 10\% validation nodes (cold-start), and 10\% test nodes (cold-start).
+\textbf{Dataset Partitioning.} To model the isolated cold-start scenario, we partition each dataset into four subsets: 20\% labeled training nodes, 60\% unlabeled training nodes, 10\% validation nodes (isolated cold-start), and 10\% test nodes (isolated cold-start).
 The unlabeled training nodes are used in the training graph for message passing but receive no supervision.
-For the validation and test nodes, all edges involving these nodes are removed to ensure they remain completely isolated, thereby creating a cold-start environment.
+For validation and test nodes, all edges involving these nodes are removed to ensure they remain completely isolated, thereby creating an isolated cold-start environment.

-\textbf{Missing-Modality Setting.} We further evaluate performance on cold-start nodes under a modality-missing scenario.
+\textbf{Missing-Modality Setting.} We further evaluate performance on isolated cold-start nodes under a modality-missing scenario.
 Specifically, while all training nodes have complete modality information, the validation/test set is divided into three disjoint subsets of equal size: one missing text, one missing visual features, and one with full multimodal input.
 That is, each subset contains approximately 33.3\% of the validation/test nodes.
 We denote these three test conditions as \textbf{Text-Miss}, \textbf{Visual-Miss}, and \textbf{No-Miss}, and additionally report results on \textbf{All}, which combines all test nodes.